Stax Merchant Services Provider

 • Merchant services companies provide businesses and individuals with the tools and requirements to accept credit cards, debit cards, and other forms of electronic payment for transactions to take place.

-• The products that merchant service providers offer to businesses in order for them to actually be able to accept and process payments in a way that works for them and their customers.
+• Merchant service providers offer products to businesses that help them to accept and process payments (in a way that works for them and their customers).

 DTC merchants have become quite common in recent years, as selling goods on the internet has a very low barrier to entry.
 Most DTC companies are still wholesale merchants, selling their items to retailers who then sell the item to the consumer.